groundhog-21/westmarch-house/docs/user_guide.md

 # 6. Troubleshooting

 ## 6.1 No Relevant Memory Found
-Jeeves provides a gentle fallback and may request further detail.
+Jeeves provides a fallback and may request more detail.

 ---

 ## 6.2 Ambiguous Queries
-If a request is unclear, try specifying:
+Clarify with:
 - topic
-- an approximate date
+- timing
-- agent name
+- agent
-- domain (finance, poetry, planning, etc.)
+- or domain (finance, poetry, etc.)

 ---

 # 7. Conclusion
-This guide equips you with everything needed to explore the rooms, agents, services, and stories of the Westmarch Estate — whether through manual direction of the staff or the fully automated Mystery in the Archives.
+This guide provides everything needed to explore the rooms, agents, services, and stories of the Westmarch Estate — whether manually or through the fully automated Mystery in the Archives.